alejandroge/internet-monitor/README.md

 In order to install the unit, you must copy the `internet-monitor.service` file to the correct location using the following command.

+This will put the results of the a ping command to a log file in: `/var/log/ping-internet-monitor.log`

 ```sh
 cp internet-monitor.service /lib/systemd/system/
 ```